4 Types of Kick Drums and How to Mix Them

-As with snare drums, one unfortunate truth is universal: everything depends on the recordings with which you’re presented.
+As with mixing snare drums, one unfortunate truth about mixing kick drums is universal: everything depends on the recordings with which you’re presented.
 The quality of the drums themselves—and the quality of the drummer—will have a huge impact on the sound.

 The rest of the arrangement matters as well: what the bass is doing in the low end influences how you process the kick drum, while synths that occupy the 100–250 Hz range can also hold sway over kick decisions.
 Don’t forget that a kick isn’t just low-end information; the attack happens in the midrange, where lots of other instruments and vocals live.

 However, provided you’re not merely salvaging the drums, there can be wiggle room within your mix.
 Often you’re presented with at least two mics on a kick drum, and sometimes more.
 When you can blend “kick in” with “kick out” and “sub kick” tracks, you have opportunities to dial in a more deliberate, intelligible tone so the kick fits comfortably in the mix.
 Furthermore, the kick drum is easy to augment with samples, and in doing so you can further refine the resonant qualities of the kick from the overhead and room captures.

 Once you get going on a mix, a specific reference track can be extremely helpful.
 At the beginning part of the song, I’ll often hear the static mix and think of an appropriate reference tune.
 I recommend you give this—or a similar technique—a try and see how it influences your production.

 With these things in mind, let’s address the first of our four kick sounds.

 808s: will they ever go out of style?